sichkar-valentyn/Intelligent_Mobile_Robot/README.md

 Application to control the HPSWB via phone

 ### Adding Laser Sensors
-Another type of sensors to check the environment
+Another type of Sensors to check the environment

 ### Adding Lidar Sensor
 Checking the environment with Lidar Sensor